sftcd/cs2014/examples/shell/README.md

 - Makefile - to build the example and HTML (there's a clean target too)
 - filecount.sh - a shell script to count files (see below)
 - chkpwned.sh - a shell script to check if a password is on a (BIG) list of hashes
+- websites.sh - a shell script to check if some websites are "up"
+- websites.lst - the list of (hostnames of) websites to check
+- emails.lst - the set of emails to which to send a report when a website is not up

 After running ```'make'``` then this file will be produced (if all goes well):